 - 1. Identify and analyze the laws and regulations of the Dental Board and maintain the standards of a Dental Healthcare Provider - 2.
-Meet eligibility requirements for employment and the California Registered Dental Assistant's State Board examination by achieving standardized course learning outcomes in the following areas of expertise: CPR, Dental Radiology, Infection Control and Dental Practice Act: Law and Ethics, Coronal Polish, Pit and Fissure Sealants

-- 4. Assist during commonly practiced dental procedures, including but not limited to, direct and indirect restorations, fixed prosthodontics, endodontics and orthodontic treatment - 5.
+Meet eligibility requirements for employment and the California Registered Dental Assistant's State Board examination by achieving standardized course learning outcomes in the following areas of expertise: CPR, Dental Radiology, Infection Control and Dental Practice Act: Law and Ethics, Coronal Polish, Pit and Fissure Sealants - 3.
+Perform all direct patient care duties legally assigned to the unlicensed dental assistant and Registered Dental Assistant - 4.
+Assist during commonly practiced dental procedures, including but not limited to, direct and indirect restorations, fixed prosthodontics, endodontics and orthodontic treatment - 5.
 Relate and apply concepts of communication, reasoning, critical analysis, ethical behavior and appropriate interpersonal interaction to situations in his or her career and personal life - 6.
 Demonstrate the social skills, professional appearance, attitudes and behavior that employers expect of all SJVC graduates